dereke/koda/README.markdown

 We still need to finish the following before we can Release a beta of KodaCMS, but please follow us and keep up to date.

 *	Node.js Koda Client (set up one KodaCMS instance and provide content to multiple thin clients) 80% done
-*	Type Editor in back-office
+*	Type generator
-*	View Editor in back-office
-*	Filter Editor in back-office
+*	Filter generator
 *	More robust Auth (action permissions for specific users etc.)
 *	More refined Plugin API
 *	Lots of Testing!
 (Currently best browser to use = Chrome)